maldoinc/wireup/docs/pages/integrations/fastapi/request_time_injection.md

 !!! warning "Avoid When Possible"

-    This pattern should be rare.
+    This should be rare.
 Prefer pure Wireup injection.
 Use this only when:

     - **Migrating gradually to Wireup** from pure FastAPI `Depends()`
     - **External libraries** require `Depends()` integration

     Remember: Wireup services cannot depend on `Depends()` providers.

-## Testing Patterns
+## Testing

-When testing code that runs request-time helpers (`@inject` or `get_request_container()`), ensure the request-scoped container is available.
+When testing code that uses request-time injection (`@inject` or `get_request_container()`), make sure the request-scoped container is available.

 ### Testing Route Decorators